belfortlabs/hello-fpga/README.md

 This repo provides a weighted-sum demo application implemented on TFHE-rs, and enables FPGA acceleration on it.

-The following teaser shows the simple steps to enable Belfort FPGA acceleration of your THFE-rs code:
+The following teaser shows the simple code changes (`Cargo.toml` changes follow later) to enable Belfort FPGA acceleration of your THFE-rs code:

 ```Rust
 // Import the Belfort dependency